 What happens if, during a blood sample collection, the correct procedure is not being followed?

 The number of serious adverse events linked with phlebotomy are rare however, may include loss of consciousness with tonic-clonic seizures, and in blood transfusion services, when a poor venepuncture practice is carried out it results in bruising, hematoma and may cause injury to anatomical structures in the vicinity of the needle entry.
-If a blood sample collection is poorly done, the results may be inaccurate and the patient may have to undergo the inconvenience of repeating the test.
+If a blood sample collection is poorly done, the results of a total healthcare test may be inaccurate and the patient may have to undergo the inconvenience of repeating the test.

 All blood samples are considered as infectious and proper precautions should be observed while collecting blood either from a vein or a skin puncture.
 Whether you are in a hospital or at home, there are certain guidelines prescribed by the World Health Organization (WHO) which are taken into consideration during a blood sample collection.
 You can also check our health package offer for the tests combo.